snownontrace/snownontrace.github.io/microtubule-co-sedimentation-worm-extracts.md

 	- After centrifugation, take a SUPE (supernatant) sample by carefully removing 60 µL from the top and transfer into a pre-cooled 1.5 mL tube on ice.
 Add 20 µL 4x sample buffer.
 	- Wash the sample/cushion interface three times.
 For each wash, remove the supernatant until the sample/cushion interface and add back 250 µL Worm Lysis Buffer.
 This washing step is to clean up the wall of centrifuge tubes that contacted the high-concentration lysate.
 	- Aspirate the cushion and resuspend the pellet with 200 µL 1x SDS-PAGE sample buffer (PELLET).
-	- Keep collected samples in sample buffers at -20°C if not loading them onto an SDS-PAGE gel on the same day.
+	- Denature all collected samples in sample buffer for 5 min at 95°C. Store them at -20°C if not running SDS-PAGE on the same day.

 1. Run SDS-PAGE gel(s) of CRUDE, LSS, HSS, SUPE (1-4) and PELLET (1-4) samples for Coomassie staining and/or Western blotting analysis.